 WordPress gives us the option of picking one or more categories for blog posts (or it will just pick the default for you), and you can also use tags.
-But what exactly are categories and tags, and how should we be using them?
+But what exactly are tags and categories, and how should we be using them?
 Let’s chat about that.

 Categories form part of the structure of your site.
 They’re like big containers to keep your posts organized.
 Every post needs a container to live in, and the default “uncategorized” category is its own container.

 Each of your categories has a URL where they live.
-My “community features” category lives at: https://mentalhealthathome.org/category/community-features/
+My “insights into psychology” category lives at: https://mentalhealthathome.org/category/insights-into-psychology/

 Categories are containers your posts live in, and tags are identifying labels you stick on them.
 You don’t have to have any tags at all, or you can have a maximum of 15.
 Ideally, none of your tags would have the same name as any of your categories, as this can confuse search engines.